 The penalties for leaving the scene of the accident, often referred to as a hit and run, depends on the severity of the crash.
 Undoubtedly, death is the worst outcome, and the penalties reflect this.
 Penalties include thousands of dollars worth of fines, many years in prison, and many years of probation.

-If you are facing being charged with leaving the scene of an accident, then you must speak to a Sarasota criminal defense attorney as soon as possible.
+If you are facing being charged with leaving the scene of an accident, then you must speak to a Sarasota criminal defense lawyer as soon as possible.
 We will work to achieve the best outcome for your case.
 When you face many years in prison and other outcomes that could impact you for the rest of your life, you need the best possible representation.

 Contact us today at (941) 444-4444 for a free consultation.
 Our phone lines in Sarasota are always open, so if you have been involved in an accident, you can seek information and advice when you need it most.